About me

 Bilinear uniform chromatic keyboard fabrication

-DIY 3D printed Ambisonic dome
+DIY 3D printed Ambisonic dome and Vive Pro Vr

 P-Bow, the profane sampling violin

-40″ microtonal touchscreen variants
+40″ microtonal touchscreen instrument

-Handwired valve amplifiers, woodwork and Tolex
+Handwired valve amplifiers and cabinetry

 Effect pedals